Jokic scores 38, Nuggets beat Blazers 128-109 to even series - WHIZ News

 Michael Porter Jr. found his rhythm and finished with 18 points.
 He was 3-of-6 from 3-point range after going 1-of-10 from long distance in Game 1.

 The usually sure-handed Blazers committed 20 turnovers.
-They also were outscored 54-32 in the paint.
+They also were outscored 54-32 in the paint and 16-4 in fast-break points.

+“They outplayed us top to bottom — other than Dame’s (42),” Blazers coach Terry Stotts said.
+“We have to be more aggressive, there’s no question.”

 While Lillard lit it up — and McCollum added 21 — the Nuggets kept Anthony and Anfernee Simons in check.
 They hurt the Nuggets coming off the bench in the series opener.